-Sixth formers are allowed to have their mobile phones in school, however they will only be permitted to use them at designated times and areas as outlined in the parent handbook.
+Sixth formers are permitted to have their mobile phones in school, but usage is limited to designated times and areas specified in the parent handbook.

 Limits on use as outlined in the school's behaviour policy.
 Any use of mobile devices in school must be in line with the acceptable use agreement (see appendices 1 and 2).
 Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the school behaviour policy.